 The annual MAXQDA International Conference brings together MAXQDA users from all over the world in Berlin, Germany.
-The conference offers a rich programme that covers everything on MAXQDA and Mixed Methods research.
-It's a unique possibility for networking with other MAXQDA users or talking to the MAXQDA development team.
+The conference offers a rich program that covers everything related to MAXQDA and mixed methods research.
+It's a unique opportunity to network with other MAXQDA users and get to know the MAXQDA development team.
+Find out more at www.mqic-berlin.com.